Formatli

 We built a free memo template Word users can download instantly, with three ready-to-use formats:

 The template uses properly configured styles and tab stops, so the memo format Word users expect holds up when you edit it.
 It works in Microsoft Word (2016 and later) and Google Docs.
-If you need a clean memorandum format Word doc that doesn’t break when you change the text, this is it.

 Download the Free Memo Template (.docx)